 - Directions depend on map accuracy - cheap satnavs with older maps may still get you from A to B, but not necessarily the quickest way.

-- No "to be opened" information - conventional maps often have new, planned routes pencilled in.
+- No "to be opened" information - conventional maps often have new, planned routes penciled in.
 This is impossible on a satnav.
-So if you happen upon a newly opened stretch of road your satnav might think you are in the middle of a field and become very confused for a while.
+So if you happen upon a newly opened stretch of road your satnav might think you are in the middle of a field.

-- Provides no "roadside information" - one of the attractions when travelling (for me at least) is looking at maps and discovering that by a ten-minute-detour you might visit a castle or scenic viewing point.
-Satnav will ignore these attractions, unless they are part of the package.
+- Provides no "roadside information" - one of the attractions when travelling is looking at maps and discovering that by a ten-minute-detour you might visit a castle or scenic viewing point.
+Satnav will ignore these attractions unless they are part of the package.

-- Break-in risk - scurrilously enough most people are happy to leave a satnav in plain view when parking the car.
+- Break-in risk - most people are happy to leave a satnav in plain view when parking the car.
 "Smash and grab" break-ins have since increased in Dublin and other urban areas.

-- Some drivers are too dumb to handle satnav - not only are people trying to go down pedestrian stairs when the satnav tells them to take the next right, people are also mis-programming the satnav.
-Similar or identical placenames are a confusing factor here.
-Unfortunately reliance on technology has become so widespread that drivers wanting to go from Dublin to Kells in County Meath do not notice that the satnav guides them to Kells in County Kilkenny instead.
+- User error - Unfortunately, reliance on technology has become so widespread that drivers wanting to go from Dublin to Kells in County Meath do not notice that the satnav guides them to Kells in County Kilkenny instead.

 Navigating Ireland by Satellite - The Choice is Yours